Empty middle seat? Depends on which country you are flying in

 In Europe, airlines are largely resisting calls to leave the middle seat empty but have publicised other changes designed to reassure passengers.

-“You have to remember an aircraft is not the natural place to do social-distancing, so you need to mitigate the health risks by other means, and facial masks are a good example of those means,” Finnair Plc (FIA1S.HE) Chief Executive Topi Manner told Reuters.
+“You have to remember an aircraft is not the natural place to do social-distancing, so you need to mitigate the health risks by other means, and facial masks are a good example of those means,” Finnair Plc Chief Executive Topi Manner told Reuters.

 Reporting by Jamie Freed in Sydney, Stella Qiu in Beijing and Anne Kauranen in Helsinki; additional reporting by Tim Hepher and Laurence Frost in Paris, Tracy Rucinski in Chicago, Liz Lee in Kuala Lumpur, Tim Kelly in Tokyo, Chayut Setboonsarng in Bangkok and Bernadette Christina Munthe in Jakarta; writing by Jamie Freed.
 Editing by Gerry Doyle